migueloller/accent/README.md

 > _**Note:** See https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent for more details on the `event` handler argument._

 ### highlight.off([events][, handler])
 Removes `handler` from `events`. `events` is a whitespace delimited string of event names. `handler` is a function that was previously registered with [`highlight.on(events, handler)`](#highlightonevents-handler-usecapture).
-If only `events` if provided, all handlers will be removed from `events`.
+If only `events` is provided, all handlers will be removed from `events`.
 If no parameters are provided, all handlers are removed from all events. `handler` can only be provided together with `events`.
 ```js
 const handler = highlight => highlight.addClass('accent--green');